James Elston

 If your roof isn’t suitable for solar panels, you can consider some of these common alternatives to roof-mounted solar panels for your home or business:

-• Solar roof tiles or shingles: Unlike standard solar systems mounted on your roof, solar tiles and shingles can be integrated into your roof’s structure.
+- Solar roof tiles or shingles: Unlike standard solar systems mounted on your roof, solar tiles and shingles can be integrated into your roof’s structure.
 These tiles use the same technology as solar panels to absorb sunlight and convert it into usable energy but may be more expensive than a traditional solar system.
+Check out our guide on solar shingles vs solar panels to learn more.

 FAQs